Kennedy half dollar

-The Kennedy half dollar, first minted in 1964, is a fifty-cent coin currently issued by the United States Mint.
+The Kennedy half dollar, first minted in 1964, is a fifty-cent coin issued by the United States Mint.
 Intended as a memorial to the assassinated 35th president of the United States John F. Kennedy, it was authorized by Congress just over a month after his death.
 Use of existing works by Mint sculptors Gilroy Roberts and Frank Gasparro allowed dies to be prepared quickly, and striking of the new coins began in January 1964.

 The silver coins were hoarded upon their release in March 1964 by collectors and those interested in a memento of the late president.
 Although the Mint greatly increased production, the denomination was seldom seen in circulation.
 Continued rises in the price of silver increased the hoarding—many early Kennedy half dollars have been melted for their silver content.
-Starting with 1965-dated pieces, the percentage of fine silver was reduced from 90% to 40% (silver clad), but even with this change the coin saw little circulation.
+Starting with 1965-dated coins, the percentage of fine silver was reduced from 90% to 40% (silver clad), but even with this change the coin saw little circulation.

-In 1971, silver was eliminated entirely from the coins and production increased, but the half dollar still saw only a minor increase in usage.
+In 1971, silver was eliminated entirely from the half dollar.
+Though production increased, the clad coin saw only a moderate increase in circulation; by 1980, usage had gradually fallen to the point where the half was only occasionally seen in circulation.
 A special design for the reverse of the half dollar was issued for the United States Bicentennial and was struck in 1975 and 1976.
-In addition to business strikes, special collector coins were struck for the Bicentennial in silver clad; silver proof sets in which the dime, quarter and half dollar were struck in 90% silver were first minted in 1992.
+In addition to business strikes, special collector coins were struck for the Bicentennial in silver clad; silver proof sets in which the dime, quarter and half dollar were struck in 90% silver were minted from 1992 to 2018.
 In 2014, a special 50th anniversary edition of the Kennedy half dollar was also struck in 99.99% gold.
+Beginning in 2019, silver coins for collectors, including silver Kennedy half dollars, were minted in 99.9% silver.

 Even though ample supplies of circulating half dollars are readily available from most banks, their circulation is still limited.
-Production of Kennedy half dollars for general circulation ended in 2001, and from 2002 to 2020, Kennedy half dollars were struck to satisfy the demand from collectors, sold at a premium through the Mint.
-In 2021, Kennedy half dollars began again to be produced for general circulation.
+Production of Kennedy half dollars for general circulation was temporarily suspended in 2001; from 2002 to 2020, the coins were produced to satisfy the demand from collectors and sold at a premium through the Mint.
+In 2021, the mint resumed striking Kennedy half dollars for general circulation.